jalatoma/Tautalogy/README.md

 In this assigment, we will write code in OCaml simplifying a tautology expression into it's simplest form while applying normalizing and simplifying rules on the expressions.

 **All code written in the file is my own work**

+ - Note: in the comments at the bottom of the file are my hand-written test cases and output from those cases.